Mesothelioma Cancer Centers

 Several expansions took place over the next several years allowing for more physicians and nurses to join the facility, as well as for more advanced services and treatment options to be offered.
 In 1972, the hospital was able to pioneer the first successful open-heart surgery in Billings, Montana.
 The facility eventually merged with the Billings Clinic to become one health care organization known as The Deaconness Billings Clinic.
 The name changed to Billings Clinic in 2005, and within the next couple years a new emergency and trauma center, surgical center, and a new inpatient cancer care unit opened to the public.
 The center provided cancer care services on an inpatient and outpatients status.

-Mesothelioma Treatment at the Billings Clinic Cancer Center
+Mesothelioma Clinical Trials at Billings Clinic Cancer Center

 Author: Linda Molinari